ethannicholas/Frost/docs/annotations.md

 potentially result in incorrect behavior in the face of functions which do not "follow the rules".

 <a name="external"></a>
-@external
+@external(&ltname>)
 ---------

-The `@external` annotation marks a method which is implemented by external (non-Frost) code.
+The `@external` annotation marks a method which is implemented by external (non-Frost) code. `name` is the name of the (C calling convention) external function to link to.
 Like abstract methods, external methods do not have a method body.